jennaly/priceKicks/README.md

 In addition, the user is able to save a product to their "favorites" list, which allows them to quickly reference the product's prices from their dashboard without having to re-enter the product SKU.

-Feature to be added:
+Features to be added:
+1. Payout table
-- options for the user to save information related to their seller profile
+- provide options for the user to save information related to their seller profile
 - this information will generate a "payout" table that shows the user what their actual payout would be if they were to list their product at the current lowest ask price
 - factors on a seller's profile that contribute to a their payout are: their seller level on StockX, their country of affiliation and seller rating on Goat.

+2. Solution for edge cases
+- display a message in the case that a product cannot be found in the StockX/Goat database and give them the option to be redirected back to the index page

 This will give the user a more personalized summary of what their individual payout/compensation would look like given that they list a product at it's current competitive listing price on the two giants of the sneakers secondary market.